 As on the cell phone issue the cell phone industry have done a very good job of making the science look inconclusive and confusing.
 Added to which there have been few studies done specifically on the issue of Bluetooth radiation.

-Yes I believe it is.
-I don’t use a Bluetooth earpiece, or a cell phone for that matter.
-But I do occasionally come into contact with Bluetooth and Bluetooth radiation.
+Yes, Bluetooth radiation dangers are real.
+I don’t use a Bluetooth headset, or a cell phone for that matter.
+But I do occasionally come into contact with Bluetooth and so can attest to the adverse health effects of Bluetooth radiation.

 I have a friend who has a car with Bluetooth installed.
 A few years ago when I was experiencing fairly extreme electrical sensitivity symptoms, when I sat in his car with Bluetooth enabled, it would set off exactly the same symptoms in me as when I used a cell phone.